JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     └───[executable file like .jar] (The generated project artifact is also present in this folder)
 ```

+- `src/main/java`
+    - Inside this folder you can put all the application source files.
+    Classes and packages for the main (real) artifact should be put in this folder.
+    - All the content inside of this directory will be put in the classpath of the generated artifact.
+    - If the artifact is a jar file, all the classes and packages will be in the root folder of the generated jar,
+    so it will be available by default on the runtime classpath.
+    - If the artifact is a war, all the classes and packages will be put inside the WEB-INF/classes directory,
+    so it will be available on the runtime classpath by default.
+    - When the project is build or packaged all those classes and packages will be put in the target folder.
+    - If you use eclipse as your IDE, this directory will be put inside the java build path automatically
+    when you give the maven nature to the project.

 ### Importing a Java Maven Project into Eclipse
 - To import the Maven Project demo1 created before above go to Eclipse IDE and import .. > Maven > Existing Maven Projects > Select Your Root Maven Directory contained pom.xml file
 - From your imported Maven project select Maven > Update Project ...